alexnathanson/BrightsignAPI/README.md

 * generate list of all IPs on server
 * test on other BS hardware (its possible a restart function will need to be added after the node server is enable for the first time on a particular device)
 * format file names with pertinant info and parse it to update config file and bay info
+* split up functionality so it is easier to manage and reuse in the future
+	* create seperate functionality for HTML interface, server syncing, IP collector
+	* condense Node module stuff